Call or Text: (828-616-9333)

 • Where modifications, equipment, or layout changes could help you stay independent longer

-HCSS aging-in-place assessments are not home inspections as defined under NC General Statutes Chapter 143, Article 9F.
+HCSS home assessments are not home inspections as defined under NC General Statutes Chapter 143, Article 9F.
 HCSS does not evaluate the condition, code-compliance, or functional integrity of any building system, including heating, cooling, plumbing, electrical, structural, foundation, roof, or masonry.
 Clients requiring evaluation of building systems must engage a licensed North Carolina Home Inspector or appropriate licensed contractor.

 • Seasonal home accessibility checks — spring & fall